dfedor2008/Topaz/README.md

 I would also like to use it to track brother while playing hide and seek ( a practical joke).
 This project however as a lot of other possible applications with tracking and sending data.

+How someone can use it:
+Topaz is a versatile GPS tracker designed to transmit real-time telemetry data over radio.
+Whether you're keeping track of hikers to ensure no one gets lost, or recovering a high-flying rocket after launch, Topaz provides reliable location tracking without relying on cellular networks.
+Its flexible design makes it suitable for a wide range of applications based on what you are trying to achieve.

+How it works:
+Topaz uses the ATGM336H GPS module to collect positioning and telemetry data.
+This data is then processed by the SAMD21 microcontroller, which handles communication and control logic.
+The processed data is transmitted via the SX1262 radio module, which functions as both a transmitter and a receiver.
+This enables two Topaz devices to communicate with each other.
+All code will be writted in C++ due to the libraries for these sensors are very reliable.

 PCB Schematic:
 ![image](https://github.com/user-attachments/assets/f2879cd7-5488-43de-9e77-05d04c68f9a8)